handiko/Rotary-WARC-Band-Dipole/README.md

 # Rotary WARC Band Dipole Antenna
 Here is presented a NEC2 model of WARC Band (30, 17, 12m) Dipole Antenna.
 The antenna consists of 3 monoband dipoles closely spaced and fed from a common feed point.
 This approach is chosen to deliver maximum bandwidth at each band, even though this is not a strictly necessary since the amateur band plan is quite narrow at each band.
-Simulation is done at heigth of 20m above the ground.
-The simulation shows that at 17 and 12m, it is very possible to achieve near perfect VSWR (below 1.1:1) and good VSWR (below 1.5:1) at 30m band.
+The simulation is done at height of 20m above the ground.
+The simulation shows that at 17 and 12m, it is possible to achieve near perfect VSWR (below 1.1:1) and good VSWR (below 1.5:1) at 30m band.

 ![](./panoramic.png)